IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > All branches of government (executive, legislative and judicial), and other public or governmental authorities, at whatever level-national, regional or local-are in a position to engage the responsibility of the State Party.[^11]
 ## Take necessary steps

-States must "take the necessary steps"[^16] to provide all of the rights in the Covenant to men, without discrimination.
+The ICCPR requires States to "take the necessary steps"[^16] to provide men their civil and political rights.
 This requirement is "unqualified and of immediate effect.
-A failure to comply with this obligation cannot be justified by reference to political, social, cultural or economic considerations within the State.".[^17] Necessary steps include "legislative, judicial, administrative, educative and other appropriate measures."[^18]
+A failure to comply with this obligation cannot be justified by reference to political, social, cultural or economic considerations within the State".[^17] Necessary steps include "legislative, judicial, administrative, educative and other appropriate measures."[^18]

+Likewise, the ICESCR requires States to take steps "by all appropriate means" achieve men's full realisation of their economic, cultural and social rights.[^61] The ICESCR recognises that the  realisation of economic, cultural and social rights cannot happen all at once, and therefore allows for progressive realisation of these rights.
+However, "deliberate, concrete and targeted" steps must be taken to achieve men's equal enjoyment of the Covenant's rights.

 ### What steps are necessary?
+- Recognition of men's rights on equal terms with women

 ### Equality

 Equality is a fundamental principle of human rights.
 The *International Covenant on Civil and Political Rights* requires States to ensure men and women have equal enjoyment of their rights (Article 3), and that men are equal before the law and have equal protection of the law (Article 26).